• Skip to primary navigation

 4. Acquire a complete knowledge of your weapon, keeping it ready for use at any time.

 Soldiers must be able to clean, reassemble, and use their weapons with confidence and skill.
 You, too, have equipment to master and keep ready.
-Scripture refers to the Word of God as your sword, the only offensive Homeschool Bootcampweapon included in the armor of God.
+Scripture refers to the Word of God as your sword, the only offensive weapon included in the armor of God.
 Meditate upon God’s Word so that you can use it to destroy the lies you

 will be tempted to believe— lies of insufficiency and inadequacy, lies encouraging you to compare your homeschool with another’s home education.
 There is other equipment you want to know well, the educational tools you have selected to aid or guide you in teaching your children.
 Whether you have chosen to follow a curriculum or to design your own, know it well.
 Plan and prepare before you actually start lessons with your children.